-Employees should make every attempt to explain to the student/employee that they are potentially not a confidential resource before a student/employee reveals something that they may want to keep confidential.
-If a complainant, respondent, or witness begins talking about the incident(s) with no warning, employees should immediately but gently interrupt and inform them that the conversation may not be considered confidential, and if they do not want the incident(s) to potentially be reported then they should make an appointment with a confidential resource, including HU's Counseling Center.
+Employees should make every attempt to explain to the complainant that they are potentially not a confidential resource before a complainant reveals something that they may want to keep confidential.
+If a complainant, respondent, or witness begins talking about the incident(s) with no warning, employees should gently interrupt and inform them that the conversation may not be considered confidential, and if they do not want the incident(s) to potentially be reported then they should make an appointment with a confidential resource, including HU's Counseling Center.